Rishika3083/Implementation-of-Chatbot-usingNLP/README.md

 # Chatbot using NLP
+A chatbot using NLP (Natural Language Processing) is a conversational agent designed to interact with users through natural language, simulating human conversation.
+NLP enables the chatbot to understand, interpret, and generate human-like responses, making interactions seamless and intuitive.

 ## Overview
 This project implements a chatbot using Natural Language Processing (NLP) techniques.
 The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
 It utilizes the `nltk` library for natural language processing, `scikit-learn` for machine learning, and `streamlit` for creating an interactive web interface.